solemnsky/solemnsky-haxe/README.md

 Goal 3 | Demonstrate the Control framework by creating a demo in it (using the physics engine), account for possible performance pitfalls. | Completed
-Goal 4 | Sketch the project structure upwards of Control (Core, UI, Engine, etc). | Completed Goal 5 | Port code from the old javascript repository, begin writing a central game engine. | Completed Goal 6 | Mature the design and implementation of the game engine, using it to build a tutorial / gameplay demo. | In progress Milestone | Add graphics to the demo, make presentable, add it to solemnsky.com. | None Goal 7 | Integrate network sync functionalities into the game engine. | In deliberate consideration Goal 8 | Implement a Core (Vanilla) with networking, and make a Demo UI to test it. | Sketched Goal 9 | Find or create UDP utilities. | Researched Goal 10 | Write a simple client-server pair with the UDP utilities, run Vanilla through it. | None Milestone | Add functionality to the client-server pair, make Vanilla playable | None
+Goal 4 | Sketch the project structure upwards of Control (Core, UI, Engine, etc). | Completed Goal 5 | Port code from the old javascript repository, begin writing a central game engine. | Completed Goal 6 | Mature the design and implementation of the game engine, using it to build a tutorial / gameplay demo. | Completed Goal 7 | Mature the tutorial flow, adding features. | In progress Milestone | Add graphics to the demo, make presentable, add it to solemnsky.com. | Waiting on grape for the graphics Goal 8 | Integrate network sync functionalities into the game engine. | In deliberate consideration Goal 9 | Implement a Core (Vanilla) with networking, and make a Demo UI to test it. | Sketched Goal 10 | Find or create UDP utilities. | Researched Goal 11 | Write a simple client-server pair with the UDP utilities, run Vanilla through it. | None Milestone | Add functionality to the client-server pair, make Vanilla playable | None

 ## build instructions